The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-brailyguzman/README.md

 - Projects that require a lot of dynamic typing or runtime type changes (Go is statically typed and not as flexible as JavaScript or Python for dynamic data structures).
 - Codebases that rely heavily on advanced generics or metaprogramming (Go's generics are intentionally simple and less expressive than those in TypeScript, Rust, or C++).
-- Rapid prototyping where developer speed and a huge ecosystem of libraries (like npm for JS or PyPI for Python) are critical—Go's ecosystem is strong but not as broad for every domain.
+- Rapid prototyping where developer speed and a huge ecosystem of libraries (like npm for JS or PyPI for Python) are critical.
+Go's ecosystem is strong but not as broad for every domain.
 - Projects where you need mature, specialized libraries for things like data science, machine learning, or scientific computing (Go's ecosystem is growing, but not as deep as Python's in these areas).
 - Teams that require hot-reloading, scripting, or embedding code at runtime (Go is compiled and not designed for scripting or live code changes).